shreya-singh27/Ansible-multi-env-cluster/README.md

 - Created a minimal `Dockerfile` that installs Ansible on top of a clean Ubuntu base image.
 - Added an inventory file to simulate remote target machines.
-- Ran the Docker container interactively on an AWS EC2 instance to execute and test Ansible playbooks or ad-hoc commands.
+- Ran the Docker container interactively on an AWS EC2 instance.

 ###  Kubernetes-Based Ansible Cluster (on WSL + Minikube)